mapr-demos/mapr-db-60-getting-started/README.md

 As mapr user in a terminal enter the following commands to get familiar with the shell.

-Even when running MapR as sandbox container, one could use DB shell from the host machine.
+If you are running MapR as a sandbox container, you can still use DB shell from the host machine.
 ```
 $ mapr dbshell